Do Rottweilers Bark A Lot: Temperament Traits Only Rottie Owners Know

 Remember earlier when we talked about how Rottweilers scored ninth in canine intelligence on the list of 79 dog breeds?

-This is a good thing when it comes to any training goal you have with your dog.
-Rottweilers can and will learn fast and they will easily remember and recall what they have learned.
+This is a good thing regarding any training goal you have with your dog.
+Rottweilers can and will learn fast and easily remember and recall what they have learned.

-But the key to making sure your training pays off is using only positive reinforcement methods.
+But the key to ensuring your training pays off is only positive reinforcement methods.
 You want to use only rewards, praise, pats, playtime, and treats to train your Rottie.

 These dogs are far too large, powerful, smart, and sensitive to respond well to negative (punishment-based) training, and you will endanger yourself if you try to use these methods to train your dog not to bark.

-So yes, if you want to train your Rottweiler not to bark, this is possible.
+So yes, this is possible if you want to train your Rottweiler not to bark.

 Why You Don’t Want to Train Your Rottweiler Not to Bark